kianenigma/what-blockchain-actually/content/Content/What/What Is This All About?.md

 Now, you might ask, can I use blockchains to establish trust in any scenario that requires trust? **The simple answer is: not without some compromises**.
 Blockchains are at the end of the day digital systems and can work with digital bits, just as a normal computer program does.
 In the next chapter, [[Blockchain-based Authorities]], we model an [[Authority]] further to look into why.

 [^1]: It is not an overstatement to say public-key cryptography is the backbone of the entire internet.
 Every time you open a website which uses HTTPS, this technology is used at least multiple times.
 [^3]: As said by [Yuval Noah Harari in his famous TED talk](https://www.youtube.com/watch?v=nzj7Wg4DAbs), humanity's ability to establish such human-oriented institutions and giving them power is arguably the main reason for our advent, yet as we have seen in many anecdotes, it is also our Achilles' heel: we are not enlightened Elves, nor sturdy dwarfs, but rather greedy, corruptible humans.
-When given power, we sometimes but rush to abuse it.
+When given power, we sometimes rush to abuse it.
 [^4]: You can similarly see traces of this in the founding fathers of America, trying to limit the amount of power given to the federal government.